Hattix.co.uk PC Hardware Collection

 Hitachi's Travelstar TT7SAE series was somewhat unremarkable.
 They found themselves as OS drives in mid-range laptops where they did a more or less okay job.

-[IMAGES PENDING] Seaghate Savvio 10K.6 ST600MM0006 600 GB
+Seagate Savvio 10K.6 ST600MM0006 600 GB

-The Enterprise variant of Seagate's Cheetah series used a 6 Gbps SAS interface, two 150 GB per surface platters, four heads and a roaring 10,000 RPM rotation rate.
+The enterprise variant of Seagate's Cheetah series used a 6 Gbps SAS interface, two 150 GB per surface platters, four heads and a roaring 10,000 RPM rotation rate.
 Power draw, a long-standing problem with 10K HDDs, was rated at 7.3 watts typical operating.
 A generous 64 MB cache and 5 year warranty rounded out Seagate's offering.

 At this time, WD's VelociRaptor was also in the SAS space as the "Enterprise Storage" (Seagate would rebrand the Savvio 10K.7 to "Enterprise Performance v7") and the two frequently duked it out.